vscode-reborn-ai/vscode-reborn-ai/README.md

 - [ ] "Smart" actions on that run at a project level.
 - [ ] AI-generated git commit messages
 - [ ] Support davinci models in place of ChatGPT models

+## Internationalization

+Initial i18n support has been added `v3.15.0`, but I need help translating to different languages.
+If you're able to help at all [see this discussion](https://github.com/Christopher-Hayes/vscode-chatgpt-reborn/discussions/20).

 ## Tech